 Maximum height 6 ft.
 No electrified wire is permitted.
-Barbed or razor wire may be permitted for security purposes on top of a maximum height fence, following a Type II review per Section 19.1005 in which a determination has been made that the proposed fencing will not adversely impact the health, safety, or welfare of adjacent property occupants.
-All outdoor storage shall require a 6-ft-high sight-obscuring fence.
+Barbed or razor wire may be permitted for security purposes on top of a maximum height fence, following a Type II review per Section 19.1005 in which a determination has been made that c.

-c.
 Industrial Zones